ivcap-works/ivcap-docs/developer-guide/Index.md

 The intended audience for this guide are the Researchers and Developers who intend to develop and publish services using __IVCAP__.

 Use the API to build, and load services onto the IVCAP platform, which are then discovered and used by platform users for data analysis.
-You can build services using the API, a software development kit (SDK), and the command line interface (CLI).
+You can build services using the API, a Python software development kit (SDK), and the command line interface (CLI).

 This reference guide provides the information you need to use the API to build and deploy your service.

 ### Developing __IVCAP__ services

-At the heart of __IVCAP__ is a kubernetes (K8s) cluster that holds the internal and related external services for the analytics services (argo workflows), storage for the visual image collections (artifacts), their meta-data, data for the requested analytics services (parameters, meta-data etc), and the products generated from the services (reports, data sets).
+At the heart of __IVCAP__ is a kubernetes (K8s) cluster that holds the internal and related external services for the analytics services (argo workflows/containers), storage for the visual image collections (artifacts), their metadata, data for the requested analytics services (order parameters, metadata, etc.), and the products generated from the services (reports, new artifacts).

-Implement a service as an __Argo__ workflow templates and register it within __IVCAP__ with a detailed description for what the service does and how to use it.
+Implement a service as an __Argo__ workflow template and register it within __IVCAP__ with a detailed description for why the service exists, what it service does, and how to use it.

-Ordering a service creates and executes an argo workflow using the parameters, metadata, and artifacts for the workflow template for the service.
+Ordering a service creates and executes an argo workflow using the parameters, metadata, artifacts, and the workflow template specified for the service.

-Services are executed in a sandbox environment, and do not interact with other services, workflows, or external data sources other than via the REST API methods.
+Services are executed in a sandbox environment, with their own context.
+Services do not interact with other services, workflows, or external data sources other than via the REST API methods.
-Access to input artifacts, or any output generated is provided via the REST API methods.
+Access to input artifacts, data, or generated output is provided via the REST API methods.
+The complexity of using the API is abstracted with the Python SDK, and the CLI.

 #### Discovering a service